CROCODILE-CESM/.github/profile/README.md

 - Checkout our open source code being developed at [CROCODILE-CESM](https://github.com/orgs/CROCODILE-CESM/repositories)

 ## Stay tuned for
-- An initial code release in early 2025
+- An initial code release in 2025
 - Announcements for workshops at NCAR, also in 2025